 - Access to the online CPD logging system to track your development and achievements

-- Share news and insights through the Express, our fortnightly round-up of news and jobs, with an audience of thousands
+- Share news and insights through The Express, our monthly newsletter

-Fellowship is open to anyone, inside and outside the UK, who can demonstrate:
+Fellowship is open to anyone, inside and outside the UK, who can demonstrate they:

-- High levels of professional CRS experience and competence, as set out in our Competency Framework
+- Have high levels of professional CRS experience and competence, as set out in our Competency Framework

-- At least 75% of your working time is spent on CRS
+- Spend at least 75% of their current working time on CRS

-- At least five years' recent professional CRS experience in the last eight years or three years in the last five with a relevant master’s degree or PhD
+- Have at least five years' professional CRS experience in the last eight years or three years in the last five with a relevant master’s degree or PhD

 - Manage and/or direct CRS work

-- Act in a leadership capacity; are distinguished within an organization, sector and/or the broader CRS profession, in terms of influencing and persuading others on matters relating to the CRS agenda.
+- Act in a leadership capacity; are distinguished within an organisation, sector and/or the broader CRS profession, in terms of influencing and persuading others on matters relating to the CRS agenda.

-Your application will go to one of our volunteer assessors for approval.
-These are qualified Fellows who have received formal assessor training.
+Applications go to our volunteer assessors for approval.
+Assessors are qualified Fellows who have received formal assessor training.
 The process takes between two and four weeks.
-Once approved, applicants are asked to accept the Fellowship, agree to the Code of Conduct, and pay the annual subscription.
+Once approved, applicants are asked to accept the Fellowship, agree to the Code of Conduct and pay the annual subscription.

 Four building blocks of the profession used by specialists to explain the influence and aspirations of their role, and the broader responsibilities of their organisation.
 Fellows can demonstrate experience in at least three Principles.

-Five crucial skills of CRS professionals, equipping and empowering you to make tangible improvements to the world around you.
+Five crucial skills that equip and empower CRS professionals to make tangible improvements to the world around them.
 Fellows can demonstrate experience in at least four Competences and are accomplished at managing or directing CRS activity.

 - Research and analyse